zfcampus/zf-apigility-admin/README.md

-    "entity_class": "(Only in representation) Name of class representing resource entity", "hydrator_name": "(Only in DB-Connected resources) Name of Zend\\Stdlib\\Hydrator service used for this resource", "identifier_name": "(Optional) Name of route parameter and entity property representing the resource identifier; defaults to resource_name + _id", "module": "(Only in representation) Name of module in which resource resides", "page_size": "(Optional) Integer representing number of entities to return in a given page in a collection; defaults to 25", "page_size_param": "(Optional) Name of query string parameter used for pagination; defaults to 'page'",
+    "entity_class": "(Only in representation) Name of class representing resource entity", "hydrator_name": "(Only in DB-Connected resources) Name of Zend\\Stdlib\\Hydrator service used for this resource", "identifier_name": "(Optional) Name of route parameter and entity property representing the resource identifier; defaults to resource_name + _id", "input_filter": "(Optional) Present in returned REST services, when one or more input filters are present; see the inputfilter resource for details", "module": "(Only in representation) Name of module in which resource resides", "page_size": "(Optional) Integer representing number of entities to return in a given page in a collection; defaults to 25", "page_size_param": "(Optional) Name of query string parameter used for pagination; defaults to 'page'",